Independent Hearing Panel

 The Independent Hearing Panel (IHP) has a general jurisdiction on cases arising from the BWF Statutes.
 The IHP acts as a first instance hearing panel for Integrity and Ethics cases, and as an appeal panel for Sports cases and for Continental Confederation governance cases (Article 7.5 of the Judicial Procedures).

 The IHP is a pool of no fewer than seven members who may be called upon to serve on hearing panels.
+In November 2020, the BWF initated a process to appoint 5 new IHP members.
+This process will conclude in February 2021.

 Independent Hearing Panel Members